 There are three ways to get vitamin D:

-Vitamin D is naturally available in only a few foods, including fatty fish like wild-caught mackerel, salmon and tuna.
-Vitamin D is also added to milk and to some brands of other dairy products, orange juice, soymilk and cereals.
+Vitamin D is found in very few foods.
+Sources include fatty fish like wild-caught mackerel, salmon, and tuna.
+Vitamin D is added to milk and other dairy products, orange juice, soymilk, and fortified cereals.

 Check the food label to see if vitamin D has been added to a particular product.
-One eight ounce serving of milk usually has 25% of the daily value (DV) of vitamin D. The DV is based on a total daily intake of 400 IU of vitamin D. So, a serving of milk with 25% of the DV of vitamin D contains 100 IU of the vitamin.
+One eight-ounce serving of milk usually has 25% of the daily value (DV) of vitamin D. The DV is based on a total daily intake of 400 IU of vitamin D. So, a serving of milk with 25% of the DV of vitamin D contains 100 IU.

 It is very difficult to get all the vitamin D you need from food alone.
-Most people need to take vitamin D supplements to get enough of the nutrient needed for bone health.
+Most people must take vitamin D supplements to get enough to support bone health.

 If you aren’t getting enough vitamin D from sunlight and food, consider taking a supplement.
-But, before adding a vitamin D supplement, check to see if any of the other supplements, multivitamins or medications you take contain vitamin D. Many calcium supplements also contain vitamin D.
+Before adding a vitamin D supplement, check to see if any of the other supplements, multivitamins, or medications you take contain vitamin D. Many calcium supplements also contain vitamin D.

 There are two types of vitamin D supplements.
 They are vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Both types are good for bone health.

-Vitamin D supplements can be taken with or without food.
+Vitamin D supplements can be taken with or without food and the full amount can be taken at one time.
 While your body needs vitamin D to absorb calcium, you do not need to take vitamin D at the same time as a calcium supplement.
 If you need help choosing a vitamin D supplement, ask your healthcare provider or pharmacist to recommend one.